13 min read

 Arbitrary vs. On-The-Fly Segmentation

-Segmentation is the practice of analyzing how different types of visitors behave, rather than viewing all of a website’s traffic in aggregate Analysts might segment visitors based on traffic source such as, direct, search, social or email, or other factors such as geolocation, new vs returning visitor, device or browser type, etc.
+Segmentation is the practice of analyzing how different types of visitors behave, rather than viewing all of a website’s traffic in aggregate Analysts might segment visitors based on traffic sources such as direct, search, social or email, or other factors such as geolocation, new vs returning visitor, device or browser type, etc.

 Segmentation can surface insights such as which traffic acquisition channels bring the most valuable visitors, or what type of content prospects are looking for, depending on where they are in the sales funnel In the past, many web analytics tools required companies to pre-select how to segment traffic and data prior to implementation and data collection Now, many solutions allow analysts to explore data in multiple new ways even after the data has been collected.